 As part of a joint venture with Arctic Star Exploration (TSXV:ADD), the company’s second project in the Northwest Territories is a 60 percent interest in the Diagras property.
 The property hosts 13 known kimberlites originally discovered by DeBeers in the 1990s and Margaret Lake believes there is an opportunity to apply modern exploration techniques to define additional kimberlites.
 To date, the company has acquired the necessary regulatory approval to proceed with all future drill programs on the project.

 Margaret Lake has recently acquired the Kiyuk Lake gold property in the Kivalliq region in southern Nunavut, Canada.
 The property has seen significant past exploration by Newmont Mining (NYSE:NEM) and Cache Exploration (TSXV:CAY) including 13,000 meters of drilling and the delineation of four mineralized zones: Rusty, Gold Point, Cobalt and Amundsen.
 The property also hosts five high-priority target areas that have not been drill tested.
 Mineralization has been traced over a 13-kilometer strike length that remains open in all directions.

 Margaret Lake is led by a management team rife with resource exploration experience.
 This includes CEO Jared Lazerson, who has worked in the mining and technology industries since 1994, and VP of Exploration Buddy Doyle, who is a former exploration manager for Kennecott Utah Copper, a division of Rio Tinto (ASX:RIO,LSE:RIO,NYSE:RIO).
 He is also known for having led the team that discovered the Diavik diamond deposits in the Northwest Territories between 1994 and 1995.

-- Two projects in safe and stable jurisdiction of NWT, Canada
+- Three projects in the safe and stable jurisdictions of NWT and Nunavut, Canada.

 Flagship: Margaret Lake Property